-My passion for music began when I fell in love with the cello aged 8 years old; I went on to study both cello and piano at Leeds College of Music, The Royal Academy of Music, and the National Centre of Orchestral Studies, and have a broad experience of the music industry.
+My passion for music began when I fell in love with the cello at 8 years old; I went on to study both cello and piano at Leeds College of Music, The Royal Academy of Music, and the National Centre for Orchestral Studies, and have a broad experience of the music industry.
 I have worked as a freelance musician in a variety of ensembles, including the D’Oyly Carte Opera Company, English National Opera North, Quatrocelli, and the Covent Garden String Quartet, and recorded sessions with EMI, BBC TV, & Trimmer Music.
 I have also written and performed my own song cycle with texts by Hafiz and Rumi, with Spilling Oil and The Orion Ensemble.

-I became interested in the therapeutic aspect of music when I was working as a peripatetic cello teacher, and could see how important music was in childrens' lives.
+I became interested in the therapeutic aspect of music when I was working as a peripatetic cello teacher, and realised how important music was in childrens' lives.
 I went on to train as a music therapist at the University of Surrey, Roehampton, and now have more than 20 years’ experience in a wide variety of settings.
-My current roles include running a private music therapy, GIM and supervision practice, leading a team of music therapists at One Trust, working in CNWL's Older Adults Arts Psychotherapies Team, and Module Lead for Music Therapy at the Academy of Contemporary Music, and Lecturer at the University of South Wales, on the Music Therapy MA training programme.
+My current roles include running a private music therapy, GIM and supervision practice, working in CNWL's Older Adults Arts Psychotherapies Team, Tutor and Lecturer at the Academy of Contemporary Music, and Lecturer at the University of South Wales, on the Music Therapy MA training programme.

-I can offer in-person sessions in London and Stroud Gloucestershire,
+I offer in-person sessions in London and Stroud / Gloucestershire area,

 Skype Supervision and the liminal in the ‘journey of two’ published by Approaches Internatioanl Journal, 2020. http://approaches.gr/radoje-r20200228